ashkjha1/ATS-gemini-pro-vision-/README.md

 Add .env file in the same folder with environment variable GOOGLE_API_KEY="YOUR-API-KEY"

 To get your own Google API key go to the [Google API](https://makersuite.google.com/app/apikey)

+Update: 01-08-2024
+Google's Gemini 1.0 Pro Vision model has been deprecated as of July 12, 2024.